acrollet/rh/_posts/blog/2009-02-22-vim-drupal-blogapi-client-now-100-more-url-opening.md

 Decided I was tired of having to manually go and look at my posts after I was done writing them\...
-This [latest version](http://reluctanthacker.rollett.org/software/drupavim) will open the post under your cursor in your default browser when you type \'o\'. whoo!
+This [latest version](http://reluctanthacker.rollett.org/software/drupavim) will open the post under your cursor in your default browser when you type 'o'. whoo!
 Tested and working on mac os x, could be dodgier on linux/windoze
 - leave a comment if you have trouble\...